philipbrowne/Voter-Info/README.md

 #### <a name='FrontEnd'></a>Front End:

-JavaScript, AJAX, Axios, Bootstrap CSS
+JavaScript, jQuery, AJAX, Axios, Bootstrap CSS

 #### <a name='BackEnd'></a>Back End: